helloswyg/memo/README.md

 TODO
 ----

-- Implement a mechanism to skip the memoization (e.g. return `undefined` for the cache key or attach a `withoutMemo()` function to the memoized function).
+- (!)
+Implement a mechanism to skip the memoization (e.g. return `undefined` for the cache key or attach a `withoutMemo()` function to the memoized function).
-- Implement a mechanism to get a "result" object that includes the entry key and initial date it was put into the cache.
+- (!)
+Implement a mechanism to get a "result" object that includes the entry key and initial date it was put into the cache.
+- (!)
+Add some alternatives for the resolver function and hash keys that are too long.
-- Better interface for `CacheSet` depending if `keepPromises === true`.
+- (!)
+Better interface for `CacheSet` depending if `keepPromises === true`.
+- (?)
+Add an option to set the initial cache data.